The Planted Pantry » Desserts » Vegan Snickerdoodles

 Vegan Snickerdoodles

-Vegan snickerdoodles are my new favorite cookie.
+These Vegan Snickerdoodles are soft and fluffy with just the perfect chewy texture.
 They are so easy to make, SO delicious, and this recipe comes out perfectly every time!
-These cookies can easily be adapted to gluten-free diets, making them a great option to serve a crowd.
+These cookies are dairy-free and egg-free and can easily be adapted to gluten-free diets.
+They’re the perfect cookie for your cookie exchange this holiday season – but they’re so addictive, you’ll want to make them year round!

-• Quick and easy – These cookies come together in one bowl and just 20 minutes!
+• Quick and easy – These easy cookies come together in one bowl with basic ingredients and just 20 minutes!

 • A perfect imposter – No one will have any clue these cookies are vegan, they’re that good!